seeleteam/seele-md/How-to-send-debt.md

 # How To Send Debt

+- The different between transaction and debt is that transaction happened in two accounts on the same shard,debt happened in two accounts on different shards.

 You should have two accounts on different shards.[Here](How-to-send-debt.html) will help you to get the accounts.

 ## 1. Transfer